Declaring the Political Science Minor

 Due to COVID-19, students wishing to declare the Political Science minor, should do so using the following electronic declaration form

 Many others who are not majors take political science courses as an essential part of their liberal arts education.
 The Political Science minor can complement other areas of study and prepare you for a host of careers, both domestic and international, such as NGOs, government agencies, and business.
 Further, students with a Political Science Major or Minor can go on to law school, graduate school in international business, international relations, public policy and teaching.
 In sum, political science complements a number of other majors across the social sciences, humanities, natural sciences, and professional degrees, and can enrich inquiry into the problems of sustainability, cultural diversity, and internationalization.

 - 25 credits in Political Science courses within the following guidelines:

 - Two of the following courses: PLSC 250, PLSC 261, PLSC 271, PLSC 291

 - At least ten credits of upper division courses in Political Science

-- Up to 5 internship credits count toward the minor but will not count toward the required 10 credits of upper division courses
+- Up to 5 credits of internship can count towards the minor but will not count toward the required 10 credits of upper division courses

 - PLSC 101 does not count toward minor